Portable Wi-Fi Connected but No Internet? 5 Common Reasons

 Reason 2: SIM Card Issues

-A faulty SIM card can also prevent your portable WiFi from establishing a stable internet connection.
+A faulty SIM card can also prevent your portable Wi-Fi from establishing a stable internet connection.
 Some typical symptoms of SIM card problems include:

 • Frequent "No SIM card detected" alerts